-1 Both the names 'Jesus' and 'Christ' are derived from Hebrew words, through Greek and Latin.
+17 Both the names 'Jesus' and 'Christ' are derived from Hebrew words, through Greek and Latin.
 Jesus is the English equivalent and Latin form of the Greek 'Iesous', which in Hebrew is 'Yeshua'.
 'Christos' is a Greek translation of the Hebrew 'messiah' and the Arabic masaha, which means to rub, to massage, to anoint.

-2 The Quran has mentioned that Jesus was neither killed nor crucified on a cross; rather, Allah raised him to the heavens, and Jesus will come into this world again before it ends.
-This has been discussed in detail in al-Rassi, Eleven Facts about Jesus and His Mother (Mary) in the Islamic Teachings.
+18 The Quran has mentioned that Jesus was neither killed nor crucified on a cross; rather, Allah raised him to the heavens, and Jesus will come into this world again before it ends.
+This has been discussed in detail in Section 14.11: The second coming of Jesus (pbuh).